Internals of clustering

 This section details a few selected internals of a Neo4j Causal Cluster.
 Understanding the internals is not vital but can be helpful in diagnosing and resolving operational issues.

 The Core Servers in a Causal Cluster use the Raft protocol to ensure consistency and safety.
 An implementation detail of Raft is that it uses a Leader role to impose an ordering on an underlying log with other instances acting as Followers which replicate the leader’s state.
-In Neo4j terms this means writes to the database are ordered by the Core instance currently playing the Leader role for the respective database.
+Specifically in Neo4j, this means that writes to the database are ordered by the Core instance currently playing the Leader role for the respective database.
 If multiple databases have been installed, each one of those databases will operate within a logically separate Raft group, and therefore each have an individual leader.
 This means that a Core Server may act both as Leader for some databases, and as Follower for other databases.

 It is expected for elections to occur during the normal running of a cluster and they do not pose an issue in and of itself.
 If you are experiencing frequent re-elections and they are disturbing the operation of the cluster then you should try to figure out what is causing them.
 Some common causes are environmental issues (e.g. a flaky networking) and work overload conditions (e.g. more concurrent queries and transactions than the hardware can handle).